Rainfall and Flooding Campaign

 Rainfall Observation Dates: January 12th - February 9th 2026

-7. Submit your project to the Spongy Schools Competition, the GLOBE Ireland Annual Competition and GLOBE's International Virtual Science Symposium for a chance to win amazing prizes!
+6. Submit your project to the Spongy Schools Competition, the GLOBE Ireland Annual Competition and GLOBE's International Virtual Science Symposium (Optional).

 What are Nature Based Solutions?